-Imbruvica is a prescription drug approved by the Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL) and several types of non-Hodgkin lymphoma.
-Imbruvica is also indicated to treat chronic graft-versus-host disease, which can occur as a side effect of allogeneic stem cell transplant.
+Imbruvica is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia (CLL) and several types of non-Hodgkin lymphoma.
+Imbruvica is also approved to treat chronic graft-versus-host disease, which can occur as a side effect of allogeneic stem cell transplant.
 In most cases, Imbruvica is used when at least one previous therapy has been tried.
-Imbruvica is also referred to by its drug name, Ibrutinib.
+Imbruvica is also referred to by its drug name, ibrutinib.

 How do I take it?